 May 1939 photos of a boat that stopped in Rhodes en route to Palestine from Prague and Braslava carrying about 600 Jews.
 In Rhodes several young Rhodeslis joined the refugees.
 But before the vessel had traveled far from Rhodes a fire broke out on board.
 The passengers safely reached the Island of Samos, and returned back to Rhodes.
 The Eastern European Jews were allowed to sleep in the stadium.
 In a short time, the Rhodes Jewish community managed to obtain another ship and the refugees sailed for Palestine.

-1943 photo of a young Rhodian Jewish boy, Alexander Angel, wearing the Star of David on the lapel of his coat.
+1943 photo of a young Rhodian Jewish boy, of the Angel family, wearing the Star of David on the lapel of his coat.
 The Jews of Rhodes were not required to wear the Star.
 For the photo he is wearing the star as an innocent gesture of pride, instead of its actual use as a symbol for persecution.
 Tragically, the boy was deported the following year to Auschwitz, where he was murdered along with about 1,500 Jews of Rhodes.
 Photo from Miru Alcana.

 April 1944 wedding photo of Yosef Levy and Dona Habif.
 One month later the Nazis deported them to the Auschwitz concentration camp where they died.
 Photo from Miru Alcana.